Red McCombs

 Billy Joe "Red" McCombs (October 19, 1927 – February 19, 2023) was an American businessman.
 He was the founder of the Red McCombs Automotive Group in San Antonio, Texas, a co-founder of Clear Channel Communications, a past chairman of Constellis Group, a onetime owner of the San Antonio Spurs, San Antonio Force, Denver Nuggets, the Minnesota Vikings, and the namesake of the McCombs School of Business at the University of Texas at Austin.
-He was on the Forbes 400 list of richest Americans.

-In 2012, the San Antonio Express-News reported McCombs' net worth at $1.4 billion.
-He was ranked the 913th richest man in the world.
-Two other San Antonio men at the time, Charles Butt of the H-E-B supermarket chain and Rodney Lewis, a natural gas driller, finished above McCombs on the list.
-In 2017, Forbes placed the value of McCombs' fortune at $1.6 billion with a ranking of No. 1,290 on a list of the world's billionaires.
+In 2022, Forbes placed the value of McCombs' fortune at $1.7 billion.

 Early life

 McCombs was born in rural Spur in Dickens County in West Texas, United States.
 His nickname "Red" came from his hair color.
 His father was a mechanic who earned $25 per week but tithed through the First Baptist Church of Spur each week.
 McCombs recalled having seen his parents "share with those who had less, and the joy of giving never ceased to amaze me."